Fuorisalone Milan: New Way Home

 Research involves a conversation between an Indian conglomerate, a corporate material archive and a design studio, unpacking the challenges and opportunities of a non-virgin material archive.

-London Design Week: Communicating the Intangible
+London Design Festival: Communicating the Intangible

 Writing for installation, September 2016.